adityaaaa10/dsa-cpp/README.md

 - [ ] Rotate array by K elements ⭐
 - [ ] Move all Zeros to the end of the array ⭐
 - [ ] Union of Two Sorted Arrays ⭐
 - [ ] Intersection of two sorted arrays
+- [ ] Find Missing Number
+- [ ] Maximum Consecutive 1's
+- [ ] Find The Number that appears once rest twice

 </details>